 Osteoarthritis of the Hip

-Osteoarthritis of the hip is a common condition and often presents with a Pain in the hip, the groin or down the thigh bone.
+Osteoarthritis of the hip is a common condition and often presents with a pain in the hip, groin or thigh.
 Occasionally patients complain of a grating or clicking sound within their hip and a limited range of motion.

-The condition is curable with a ≈, and this is an extremely successful operation (success rates of approximately 98%) that has developed greatly over the last few decades.
+Quality of life can be improved with a hip replacement, and this is an extremely successful operation, with success rates of approximately 98%.
+Hip replacement surgery has developed greatly over the last few decades.

 Total Hip Replacement (THR) with Mr. Rajaratnam

-He has published leading articles over the years on the longevity of Hip implants and Hip bearing surfaces, in peer reviewed journals.
+He has published leading articles over the years in peer- reviewed journals on the longevity of hip implants and hip bearing surfaces.

-Most hip replacements are now inserted through a relatively small scar (minimally invasive surgery) and most patients are able to walk the day after surgery, going home a day or two later.
+Most hip replacements are now inserted through a relatively small incision (minimally invasive surgery) and most patients are able to walk the day after surgery, going home a day or two later.

-Mr.Rajaratnam uses a mini posterior approach, which doesn’t cut the abductor muscles, so patients regain excellent gait and function quickly.
+Mr.Rajaratnam uses a mini posterior technique for total hip replacement, which does not cut the abductor muscles, so that patients regain normal walking function quickly.